 About me

-I am a professor of political science at MIT, where I have taught since 2012.
-Before that I studied at Yale (History BA), Clare College, Cambridge (History MPhil), and UC Berkeley (Political Science PhD).
+I am the Class of 1949 Professor of Political Science and faculty affiliate of the Institute for Data, Systems, and Society at the Massachusetts Institute of Technology.
+Before joining MIT in 2012, I studied at Yale (History BA), Clare College, Cambridge (History MPhil), and UC Berkeley (Political Science PhD).

 Most of my research focuses on American politics, but I have also published on comparative politics, international relations, and political methodology.
 I am particularly interested in how representation and accountability have evolved over the course of American history, and I often use a combination of Bayesian measurement models and causal inference methods to study these questions.

-Among my current responsibilities are co-editing The Forum: A Journal of Applied Research in Contemporary Politics, serving on the board of the Consortium on the American Political Economy, and chairing my department’s graduate admissions committee.
+Among my current responsibilities are serving as my department’s Director of Graduate Studies, co-editing The Forum: A Journal of Applied Research in Contemporary Politics, and serving on the board of the Consortium on the American Political Economy.

 I pronounce my surname so that it rhymes with “doughy” (IPA: ‘koʊi).